quasarframework/quasar/docs/src/pages/quasar-cli/developing-electron-apps/build-commands.md

 You can specify using `electron-builder` to build your app either directly on the command line (`--bundler builder`) or by setting it explicitly within `quasar.conf.js` at `electron.bundler`.
 This flag has no effect when using `electron-packager`.

-Currently (June 2019) supported publishing destinations include Github, Bintray, S3, Digital Ocean Spaces, or a generic HTTPS server.
+Currently (June 2019) supported publishing destinations include GitHub, Bintray, S3, Digital Ocean Spaces, or a generic HTTPS server.
 More information, including how to create valid publishing instructions, can be found [here](https://www.electron.build/configuration/publish).

 Valid options for `-P` are "onTag", "onTagOrDraft", "always" and "never" which are explained at the above link.
 In addition, you must have valid `publish` configuration instructions in your `quasar.conf.js` at `electron.builder`.